iArcanic/irsm-cw1/risk-analysis-report.md

 ### 2.4.1 Tier 1 – Partial implementation

-The scope should be narrowed to only focus on the necessary parts of the organsiation.
+The scope should be narrowed to only focus on the necessary parts of the organisation.
 Daily operations and serving customers include the usage of Active Directory (AD) servers, Microsoft Exchange environment, and Oracle SaaS-based enterprise solutions.
 Verified asset categories consist of 460 Windows 11 endpoints, 12 servers, and cloud applications.
 Additionally, sensitive data such as user credentials, may be stored in the AD, employee personal information on the Microsoft Exchange Server, and financial records within Oracle's cloud application.
 These are categorised as "high-value information assets" [@Tatar2021], requiring strict access controls.

 ### 2.4.2 Tier 2 – Risk-informed